web-infra-dev/midscene/apps/site/docs/en/docs/more/prompting-tips.md

 # Tips for Prompting

+The natural language parameter passed to MidScene will be part of the prompt sent to the LLM.
 There are certain techniques in prompt engineering that can help improve the understanding of user interfaces.

 ### The purpose of optimization is to get a stable response from AI

 Since AI has the nature of heuristic, the purpose of prompt tuning should be to obtain stable responses from the AI model across runs.
-In most cases, to expect a consistent response from GPT-4 by using a good prompt is entirely feasible.
+In most cases, to expect a consistent response from LLM by using a good prompt is entirely feasible.

 ### Detailed description and samples are welcome